-Breast reconstruction can be an important step in the healing process for women who have undergone mastectomies.
-Unfortunately, studies have shown the percentage of women opting for reconstruction surgery has been traditionally low.
+Breast reconstruction can be an important step in the healing process for women who have undergone mastectomies following breast cancer.
 In the past, approximately one-fourth of all women undergoing mastectomies have chosen reconstructive surgery.
-Fortunately, the number of patient’s choosing reconstruction is increasing.
+However, the number of patients choosing reconstruction is increasing.

-For women that do make the decision to have reconstructive surgery, whether insurance covers the procedures is often a concern.
-In the past, reconstructive breast surgery was considered by insurance coverage to be “cosmetic.”
-Luckily, state and federal laws now require insurance companies to cover the costs of breast reconstruction.
+For women who do decide to have reconstructive surgery, whether insurance covers the procedures is often a concern.
+In the past, reconstructive breast surgery was considered by health insurance companies to be “cosmetic.”
+Luckily, state and federal laws now require health insurance coverage for breast reconstruction.

 Federal Law Details

-In 1998, the Women’s Health and Cancer Rights Act (WHCRA) was signed into federal law to ensure insurance coverage for women seeking breast reconstruction after a mastectomy.
-The law requires health plans to provide coverage for reconstruction surgery for any breast removed by mastectomy.
+In 1998, the Women’s Health and Cancer Rights Act (WHCRA) was signed into federal law to ensure medical and surgical benefits for women seeking breast reconstruction after mastectomy.
+The law requires health insurance issuers to provide coverage for reconstruction surgery for any breast removed by mastectomy.
 The reason for the mastectomy does not change the coverage requirement, so women needing mastectomies for any medical reason are protected by this law.

 The WHCRA provides for the following: